Section 2432. Mechanically Stabilized Earth (MSE) Retaining Wall

-The Engineer will measure the area of Mechanically Stabilized Earth Retaining Wall in square feet (square meters), from measurements of the front face of the wall in place.
+The Engineer will measure the area of Mechanically Stabilized Earth Retaining Wall in square feet, from measurements of the front face of the wall in place.
 The height will be measured from the top of the leveling pad to the top of the wall, including coping.

-The quantity of Granular Backfill Material, in tons or cubic yards (megagrams or cubic meters), that is placed in the reinforced earth zone; identified as an MSE wall design requirement in the contract documents for any core-out or other remedial/ground improvement location; or placed in the temporary excavation zone behind the reinforced earth zone as shown in the contract documents, will be measured in tons or cubic yards (megagrams or cubic meters).
+The quantity of Granular Backfill Material, in tons or cubic yards, that is placed in the reinforced earth zone; identified as an MSE wall design requirement in the contract documents for any core-out or other remedial/ground improvement location; or placed in the temporary excavation zone behind the reinforced earth zone as shown in the contract documents, will be measured in tons or cubic yards.

 Excavation for preparing the reinforced earth zone for construction of the wall and all core-outs or other remediations/ground improvement areas included in the contract documents will be classed and measured according to Section 2102.

 Payment for construction of Mechanically Stabilized Earth Retaining Walls, satisfactorily placed, will be as follows: